 Machado: How did creating your non-profit come about?

-Murria: At local and national continuing education conferences, excess products were being donated to individuals which sparked an idea for exhibitors to take the excess products and donate them to the communities we visit for conferences.
-Exhibitors may donate directly from the exhibit floor, or we make connections and establish a continual relationship of contributions.
+Murria: At local and national continuing education conferences, excess products were being donated to individuals, which sparked an idea for exhibitors to take the excess products and donate them to the communities we visit for conferences.
+Exhibitors may donate directly from the exhibit floor, or we can make connections and establish a continual relationship of contributions.

 Machado: What does it take to be the executive director of a non-profit?
 Patience, optimism, and leadership?